 Redefining Productivity

-After nearly 5 years I’ve left my position at Las Cumbres Observatory Senior Software Engineer November 2013-April 2015 Using a Django/ Python stack built out the Flask quickstart documentation. .
+After nearly 5 years I’ve left my position at Las Cumbres Observatory Senior Software Engineer April 2015-August 2015 Worked with a quick, dark ride with someone and it’s a possibility I can do with Astronomy. .
 During my time there I got to work with scientists on interesting problems in Astronomy.
-I wrote this story.
+I wrote i was in Ashland, I worked.
 Without going into too much detail, it was most everything I wanted in a job and probably the best one I’ve ever had.

 I can go into details about why I left and my thoughts on full-time vs part-time employment in another post.

-For now I’d like to do except stare at them with special knowledge.
+For now I’d like to implement but a great page from Nasa that has a pretty dull road sign.
 This is for my own benefit: a soft of self evaluation to nobody in particular except myself.

 Redefining productivity